dougeby/IntuneDocs/intune/manage-os-versions.md

 ---

-# Manage operting system versions with Intune
+# Manage operating system versions with Intune
 On modern mobile and desktop platforms, major updates, patches, and new versions release at a rapid pace.
 You have controls to fully manage updates and patches on Windows, but other platforms like iOS and Android require your end user to participate in the process.
 Microsoft Intune has the capabilities to help you structure your operating system version management, across platforms, today.

 Intune can help you address these common scenarios: